grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/12 Execution context variables.md

       executor: 'shared-iterations',
       vus: 3,
       iterations: data.length, // can multiply so we iterate multiple times
-      maxDuration: '1h' // has to be big enough so that all iterations go through if needed }
+      maxDuration: '1h', // has to be big enough so that all iterations go through if needed },
-  }
+  },
-}
+};

-export default function() {
+export default function () {
   console.log('my item:', JSON.stringify(data[scenario.iterationInTest]));
 }
 ```